GeorgeGlennon/Part-II-Chemistry-Programming/README.md

 <img width="215" alt="image" src="https://github.com/user-attachments/assets/cbce820b-00ba-4688-ae92-9755b186101e" />

-An exampe of a local minimum that the program can converge to, this was from the Lennard-Jones potential and had an energy of ~ -15.5 epsilon.
+An example of a local minimum that the program can converge to, this was from the Lennard-Jones potential and had an energy of ~ -15.5 epsilon.